Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: Introduction

-As a distributed training approach, FL adopts the parameter server paradigm in which most of the computation is offloaded to the mobile devices in a parallel manner and a parameter server is used to coordinate the training process.
-During each iteration, after receiving the FL model parameters from the server, the workers (i.e., mobile devices) train their local FL models using their local data and transmit the parameter updates to the server, which will aggregate the information from all the workers and send the aggregated results back.
-Since all the communications between the workers and the server are over wireless links, the learning performance depends on the wireless environments as well as the workers' communication resource constraints.
-There have been some works that study the communication aspects of FL \cite{tran2019federated,zeng2019energy,vu2019cell,ren2019accelerating,chen2019joint,zhu2020one,amiri2019machine,amiri2019federated}.
-Nonetheless, they either do not consider the existing strategies that have shown promising improvement in communication efficiency (e.g., gradient quantization \cite{seide20141}) or ignore the energy consumption of the workers and the impact of transmission errors as well as data heterogeneity.
-In addition, all these works assume perfect channel-state information (CSI) at both the server side and the worker side, which may not be reasonable in practice.
+As a distributed training approach, FL adopts the parameter server paradigm in which most of the computation is offloaded to the mobile devices in a parallel manner.
+During each communication round, after receiving the learning model parameters from the server, the workers (i.e., mobile devices) train their local learning models using their local data and transmit the parameter updates back to the server, which will aggregate the information from all the workers and start the next round by broadcasting the updated model parameters.
+In wireless networks, since all the communications between the workers and the server are over wireless links, the learning performance depends on the wireless environments as well as the workers' communication resource and energy constraints.
+There have been some works that study the communication aspects of FL \cite{tran2019federated,dinh2020federated,yang2020delay,zeng2020energy,yang2020energy,shi2020device,shi2020joint,chen2020convergence,wadu2020federated,vu2020cell,ren2020accelerating,chen2020joint,amiri2020update,du2020high,zheng2020design,chang2020communication,zhu2020broad,zhu2020toward,yang2020federated,amiri2020machine,amiri2020federated,zhu2020one,hosseinalipour2020federated,hosseinalipour2020multi}. {Nonetheless, they either do not consider the existing strategies that have shown promising improvement in communication efficiency (e.g., gradient quantization \cite{bernstein2018signsgd1}) or ignore the energy consumption of the workers, the impact of transmission errors, and data heterogeneity.
+In addition, most of these works assume channel-state information (CSI) at both the server side and the workers side.
+As a result, the workers are assumed to adopt fixed transmission rates {dictated} by the channel capacity.
+In this work, the idea of SignSGD with majority vote \cite{bernstein2018signsgd1} is adopted to improve the communication efficiency of the FL algorithm, in which only the signs of the parameter updates are shared between the server and the workers.
+The workers are assumed to transmit their parameter updates over flat-fading channels and CSI is only available at the {server} side.
+Channel capacity with outage is considered and each worker is supposed to determine its transmission rate and transmission power.}